Azure/azure-iot-library/hal/README.md

 Associates a HAL namespace and documentation with this server class.
 It can be used multiple times; the first namespace provided will be treated as the default namespace for any non-namespaced rels used within this server.
 * `ns` [string]: The namespace's name.
 * `options` [provides.Options.Namespace] *(optional)*:
-    * `href` [string]: The documentation link representing this namespace; this contains the placeholder 'rel' for the rels provided by the routes of this server, as per the HAL spec.
+    * `href` [string | Url]: The documentation link representing this namespace; this contains the placeholder 'rel' for the rels provided by the routes of this server, as per the HAL spec.
 It can accept either URI-template or Express syntax, as per the `@route` decorator.
 Default is '/docs/&lt;namespace&gt;/:rel'.
     * `auto` [boolean]: Indicates whether to automatically generate documentation from the `description` attributes, described below; default is false if `href` is specified, true otherwise.
     * `template` [string]: A [Mustache](https://mustache.github.io/) template used to format the automatically-generated documentation.
 The format of the provided object is the `Template` type, specified below.
     * `fallback` [(ns: string, rel: string) => Template]: A callback to handle automatically-generated documentation rels that are not predefined by the service.
 It is provided the namespace and rel, and should return the data to be passed to the formatting template.
 If no routes are provided, the documentation call will be treated as a 404.